 The New York Community Trust's Heiser Program invites proposals to support two-year Fellowships in leprosy research conducted by an early-career scientist.
-Grants totaling \$700,000 will support three (3) to five (5) Fellowships to conduct research in one or more of the following areas and includes human experimental medicine studies:
+Grants totaling \$1.3 million will support five (5) to seven (7) Fellowships to conduct research in one or more of the following areas including human experimental medicine studies:

-- 1. investigate mechanisms of nerve damage and reactions in patients with leprosy; - 2. develop more effective chemoprophylaxis, immunoprophylaxis, and rapid bactericidal drugs to treat active disease; - 3. understand the organism, and/or its pathogenicity to identify the immunological spectrum the bacilli can induce and/or to identify new drugs or drug targets.
+- 1. investigate mechanisms of nerve damage and reactions in patients with leprosy; - 2. develop more effective chemoprophylaxis, immunoprophylaxis, and rapid bactericidal drugs to treat active disease; - 3. understand the organism, and/or its pathogenicity to identify the immunological spectrum the bacilli can induce and/or to identify new drugs or drug targets; - 4. investigate host-directed therapies for leprosy, including a range of approaches from preclinical to clinical areas of research.